 The excel sheet tracking your first 50 customers no longer works.
 You now have multiple plans and products.
 Think about all the prorations, upgrades, downgrades, and pausing or reactivating subscriptions – across 100s of your customers.

 As more businesses enter the subscription landscape, the ones who truly unlock their potential are the ones hyperfocused on growth and efficiency.
 An automated subscription billing software enables you to manage a complex subscription business effortlessly, create seamless revenue workflows, and provide the best experience for your customers – while reducing the hassles of manual labor and human errors.

-If you are looking for subscription billing software, you must have many questions; the most important being: What are essential features of a subscription billing software that will help my business maximize its revenue potential?
+The biggest question you face when you’re evaluating a subscription billing software would be: What are the essential features of a subscription billing software that will help my business maximize its revenue potential?

 1. Automated Recurring Billing

 Maintaining a seamless billing workflow is essential to manage your cash flow effectively.
 Automated recurring billing can save you thousands of hours in manual labor and, more importantly, plug potential revenue leaks in your subscription workflows.

 An automated billing logic in your billing software should be able to handle:

 What happens when a customer makes changes to their subscription in the middle of their billing cycle?
 Prorations adjust the bill amount to reflect any plan changes and bill the customers only for the billable period at the end of the cycle.

 If you want to make discount coupons available with your subscriptions, automated recurring billing will help you add them to relevant subscriptions with ease without breaking any existing workflows.
 This discount reflects automatically on the invoice as well.